STAT545-UBC-hw-2018-19/hw01-zeeva85/README.md

 [loewenlablink]: http://www.loewenlab.ca/research-scope/

 I am currently attached to the [**Loewen lab**][loewenlablink] which is located at the Life Sciences Institute working on evaluating the significance of unknown variances (SUV) in cancer drivers using _Sacharomyces Cerevisiae_ (yeast) as a model organism.
-Yeast is an ideal model organism because it easy to genetically perturb genes in yeast, it has a high growth rate which means, experiments can be conducted in a shorter frame of time.
-It is the only organism that has a genetic knock-out of every (non-esential) gene.
+Yeast is an ideal model organism because it is easy to genetically perturb genes in yeast, it has a high growth rate which means, experiments can be conducted in a shorter frame of time.
+It is the only organism that has a genome-wide knockout of every (non-esential) gene.
 Eventhough it doesnt not have all the human genes, the [table][ChoromosomeNumberTbl] below clearly shows that the complexity of an organism is not defined by how many chromosome, the number of genes  or even the size its genome.
-Additionally, many human genes that are not naturally present has be inserted or complemented in yeast to study the global interaction for identification of intreaction partners.
+Additionally over the years, many human genes that are not naturally present has be inserted or complemented in yeast to study funtional global genetic interaction for the identification of intractive nodes and its clusters.

-## Some fun facts about biology
+### Some fun facts about biology

  **Chromosome Number** | **Organism** :----------------:|:------------: